-Golf is one of the best low impact sports to help keep you fit and healthy.
+Golf is healthy for the body and mind.
+It is one of the best low-impact sports to help keep you fit between strength training workouts.
 It stimulates the body and the mind and is safe for people with common physical limitations preventing them from participating in high-impact fitness involving running, jumping, and other ballistic skills.
 Let’s take a look at some of the most important reasons to play golf as part of a healthy lifestyle, other than it just being plain old fun.(more…)

 Posts Tagged ‘golf’

 If you’re an exercise enthusiast, it might be hard to wrap your mind around the many benefits of low-impact exercise.
 Far too many fitness junkies believe that your workout needs to be high intensity every single time.
 While there are countless benefits associated with high-intensity exercise, it’s not the only form out there.

 Low-impact exercises are especially useful if you’re recovering from a recent injury.
 They also serve you well when training for a vigorous event.
 Incorporating low-impact exercises into your workout regime helps condition your body, repair muscles, and give your body the rest it needs to recover.
 Want to learn more about some of the best low-impact exercises for overall health and strength?
 Keep reading!(more…)